-Some of the essentials crammed into Lou's pulk included: ‘grazing bags’ crammed with pieces of chocolate, nuts and raisins, sachets of freeze-dried expedition food, an expedition stove, kettle, water bottles, goggles, gloves, sleeping bag, compass, satellite phones, Shackleton flag, pulk, a pair of spare skis painted with Amundsen’s face and of course a few pieces of British made, expedition grade Shackleton apparel.
+Some of the essentials crammed into Lou's pulk included grazing bags with pieces of chocolate, nuts and raisins; sachets of freeze-dried expedition food; an expedition stove and kettle; water bottles; sleeping bag, compass and satellite phones; a Shackleton flag; a pair of spare skis painted with Amundsen’s face; and several pieces of British-made, expedition-grade Shackleton apparel.

-L: Overall pretty good considering the conditions down there.
-I really liked the lightweight aspect to it and the down-based products performed brilliantly, I was never cold even at -35C.
+Overall pretty good considering the conditions down there.
+I really liked the lightweight aspect to it and the down-based products performed brilliantly, I was never cold even at -35ºC.

-S: Have you learnt anything specific about what to look for in expedition kit and equipment?
+Have you learned anything specific about what to look for in expedition kit and equipment?

-L: Thin windproof but breathable outer garments are key for when you’re hauling.
-It’s so easy to overheat and start sweating which you want to avoid at all costs.
+Thin windproof but breathable outer garments are key when you’re hauling.
+It’s so easy to overheat and start sweating, which you want to avoid at all costs.
 Having everything as light as possible is really important.
 A large hood with an animal fur ruff is really important on your jacket, so that you can form a tunnel on the strong wind days.

-S: Your pulk was home to all kinds of essentials, from fruit pastilles to an Iridium tracker and satellite phone.
-Was there any weight in there you wished you’d shed before you set off?
+Your pulk was home to all kinds of essentials, was there any weight in there you wished you’d shed before you set off?